Arrow

 Problem

 Urinary tract infections (UTIs) are the most common infections treated in outpatient settings in the United States (1).
-UTIs are also the fifth most common type of hospital-acquired infection, with an estimated 62,000 infections occurring annually in acute care hospitals (2).
-Each year, UTIs are responsible for approximately 400,000 hospitalizations, an estimated seven million office visits, and one million ED visits, resulting in roughly $10 billion in expenditures related to UTI care (3).
+They are also the fifth most common type of hospital-acquired infection, with an estimated 62,000 infections occurring annually in acute care hospitals (2).
+Each year, UTIs lead to approximately 400,000 hospitalizations, seven million office visits, and one million emergency department visits, resulting in roughly $10 billion in expenditures related to UTI care (3).
+This significant financial burden is compounded by the 13,000 deaths associated with healthcare-acquired UTIs annually (2), of which 69% of catheter-associated UTIs (CAUTIs) are considered avoidable (6).

 Why it matters